Wally Adeyemo

-Adewale O. "Wally" Adeyemo (born May 20, 1981) is an American attorney.
-He served as the United States deputy secretary of the treasury during the Presidency of Joe Biden.
+Adewale O. "Wally" Adeyemo (born May 20, 1981) is an American attorney and political advisor.
+He served as the United States Deputy Secretary of the Treasury during the Presidency of Joe Biden.
 He was the first president of the Obama Foundation and served during the Obama administration as the deputy national security advisor for international economics from 2015 to 2016 and deputy director of the National Economic Council.

 Early life and education

 Adeyemo was born to Yoruba parents in Ibadan, Nigeria, and raised in Southern California.
 His father was a teacher and his mother was a nurse.
 He has two younger siblings.
 After graduating from Eisenhower High School in Rialto, California, in 1999, he received a Bachelor of Arts degree from the University of California, Berkeley, in 2004 and a Juris Doctor degree from Yale Law School in 2009.

 Early career

 Adeyemo served as the director of African American outreach for the John Kerry 2004 presidential campaign in California and was based in the San Francisco office.

 Prior to joining the Obama administration, Adeyemo worked as an editor at the Hamilton Project.
 Adeyemo then served as senior advisor and deputy chief of staff to Jack Lew in the United States Department of the Treasury.
 Adeyemo later worked as a negotiator on the Trans-Pacific Partnership.
 He also served as the first chief of staff of the Consumer Financial Protection Bureau under Elizabeth Warren.